Ludwig Ferdinand Huber: Diplomat in Mainz

-Following advice by the Forsters, Huber started to read more about history, which lead to the publication of translations of the memories of Jean François Paul de Gondi and Charles Pinot Duclos.
+Following advice by the Forsters, Huber started to read more about history, which led to the publication of translations of the memories of Jean François Paul de Gondi and Charles Pinot Duclos.
 He also started to help Forster with translations, for example on Shakuntala, although his contribution was small and unacknowledged.
 Forster was critical of Huber's deliberately very literal translations, but Huber's point of view was that it should be possible to recover the original words from the translation.

 In March 1790, Forster and Alexander von Humboldt went on a journey along the Rhine, to the Low Countries, and to England, returning in July.
 During this time, Huber and Therese Forster became lovers.
 Forster did not break with Huber but accepted living in a ménage à trois.
 Huber moved into the house of the Forsters in autumn 1790 as their lodger.
 Therese had two further children, Luise and Georg, born in 1791 and 1792, but both died within a few months.
 There is no conclusive proof as to who was their father, but Forster seems to have thought they were Huber's, as he commented after their deaths, "Huber's children do not live".
 Huber did not reveal his relationship with Therese to his fiancée Dora.
 Also in 1790, Huber became the most senior diplomatic representative of Saxony in the Electorate of Mainz after his superior returned to Dresden.
 Huber wrote a second play, Juliane, which was influenced by Therese and first published in Thalia in 1791.